Sharon Cheng, et al. v. Toyota Motor Corporation, et al. Frequently Asked Questions

 If you do not find an answer to your question below, click here to contact us.

-A Court authorized the Notice because you have a right to know about a proposed Settlement of a class action lawsuit and about all of your options before the Court decides whether to give final approval to the Settlement.
+A Court authorized the Notice because you have a right to know about a finally-approved Settlement of a class action lawsuit and about all of your options.
 The name of the lawsuit is Cheng, et al., v.
 Toyota Motor Corp., et al., Case No. 1:20-cv-00629-WFK-JRC (E.D.N.Y.).
 The defendants are Toyota Motor Corporation, Toyota Motor North America, Inc. (collectively, “Toyota”), and Denso International America, Inc. (“Denso”) (collectively, “Defendants”).
 The Notice explains the lawsuit, the Settlement, and your legal rights.
 You are NOT being sued.
-The Court still has to decide whether to finally approve the Settlement.
-Please be patient and check this regularly.
 Please do not contact the Court.
 All questions should be directed to the Settlement Notice Administrator, identified below.

 The class action lawsuit claims that the fuel tanks in certain Toyota and Lexus vehicles are equipped with defective Denso-manufactured fuel pumps.
 The lawsuit pursues claims for violations of various state consumer protection statutes, among other claims.
 You can read the class action complaint here.
 Toyota and Denso deny that they have violated any law and deny that they engaged in any wrongdoing.
 The parties agreed to resolve these matters before these issues were decided by the Court.